Whether you have high blood pressure, or normal blood pressure, it is important

 risk of heart disease or stroke.

-The medicines in the preventive treatment help to reduce your blood pressure, before you get "high blood pressure".
+The medicines help to reduce your blood pressure, before you get "high blood pressure".

 The heart pumps blood around the body.
 It pumps blood that is low in oxygen to the lungs where it becomes oxygenated.
 Your blood pressure shows how hard your blood pushes against the walls of your arteries as it travels around your body.
 When you have your blood pressure measured it is written like this: 120/80mmHg.
 The first number is the systolic pressure and the second is the diastolic pressure.